-There are many organisations which focus on supporting specific learning differences, whether resources for individuals or research into this important area.
-Some are included below – we are not directly associated with these organisations and therefore take no responsibility for content which appears on the websites.
+There are many organisations that focus on supporting specific learning differences, providing resources for individuals or researching this important area.
+Some are included below but SLDN is not directly associated with these organisations so is not responsible for content on these websites.

 In the Media